camlischke1/sans-index-template/sec660-gxpn/notes.md

         - authentication tends to be weak
         - attacker objective: manipulate protocol to become primary router, intercept, and redirect traffic
 - IPv6 Attacks
+    - Broadcast addresses are no longer used in IPv6, having been replaced with multicast addresses.
+        - instead of broadcast IPv4 address and an FF:FF:FF:FF:FF:FF MAC address, the host uses the FF02::1 IPv6 address with a destination MAC address of 33:33:00:00:00:01.
+        - IPv6 address ff02::1 is used for contacting all link-local devices.
     - use IPv6 to get around IPv4 filters/blacklists!
         1. Identify active ipv6 nodes
         2. scan and identify services